-The best archery bow for your money will be one of these ~
+Below are the 4 main types of bows and the best archery bow for your money is bound to be one of them ~

 - Recurve bow

 - Compound bow

 Generally speaking each type is used for a specific purpose.

 And at this moment you may not have any idea of the type of bow you want but you can start the process by thinking about what you’re going to use it for.

 For the purposes of this piece, we are going to focus on the two most common types of bows, the recurve and the compound.
 Both of these bows have been around for a very long time and are by far the most popular types.